 Proposition DD (House Bill 1327) was passed in November 2019, which effectively legalized and regulated sports betting both online and in-person in the state of Colorado.
 The proposition’s approval allowed the state’s 17 current casino operators to apply for licenses for physical or online sportsbooks, where bets can be placed on the outcomes of sports events.

 The casinos have to pay a 10% tax on net proceeds, and a majority of the money will go toward Colorado’s water plan.
-It passed by a very slim margin, receiving only about 51% of the vote according to the Denver Post.
+According to the Denver Post, it passed by a very slim margin, receiving only about 51% of the vote.
 High school sports, E-sports and individual amateur performance wagers remain illegal, but all other mainstream betting options are “fair game”.

 As in most other states, players must be 21 years of age and located within the Colorado state lines for their online wager to be accepted.

 By adding online sports betting to its annual state budget in 2018, bettors in Rhode Island were told in a round-a-bout way that the service would be legalized in the state soon.
 And it was true, with online sports betting opening operations from September of 2019, albeit without plans for online poker or online casino sites coming to fruition.

 Online sports betting services in Tennessee were made a reality in November 2020 but as a mobile-only state.
 This came as something of a surprise considering the state has a grand total of zero sports betting venues, but we’re not complaining!

 Unsurprisingly, though, we’re unlikely to see Tennessee approve online poker or online casino anytime soon - but hopefully, the success of online sports betting changes minds.

 They do have a bit more restrictions than other states though.
 There is no live betting of collegiate sports allowed in any way.
 While you may bet on these contests before they start, live wagers are explicitly banned.